The Old CATV Equipment Museum

 BNC Connector.
 A coaxial cable connector available in 50- and 75-ohm configurations.
 The 75-home version of this connector was once used by some CATV equipment manufacturers for RF signal transmission, although it was ill-suited for this purpose due to cost and possible impedance mismatch; consequently, it was phased out after the introduction of C-Connectors and F-Connectors.
 This connector is universally used today for video and sync signals by the video production and broadcast industries, and it is still widely used for video signals by the cable TV industry.

 Broadcast.
-For the purposes of this website, this term:- Refers to transmission by a radio or television broadcast station holding a construction permit or license issued by the FCC pursuant to Part 73 or 74 of the Code of Federal Regulations.
+For the purposes of this website, this term refers to the transmission of programming by a radio or television broadcast station holding a construction permit or license issued by the FCC pursuant to Part 73 or 74 of the Code of Federal Regulations.
+This term does not refer to point-to-multipoint transmission via a ground-based network.

 C-Connector.
 An early type of threaded 75-ohm connector used on certain cable TV equipment; similar to the F-connector but having a smaller outside diameter.
 Like the F-Connector, the center conductor of the coaxial cable served as the connector center pin.
 Thread: 1/4-28.
-Not to be confused with the type of C-Connector available today for use with 50-ohm RG8 and larger coaxial cables. | | | Photos: Lew Chandler |
+Not to be confused with the connector of the same name available today for use with 50-ohm RG8 and larger coaxial cables.

 Channel designator.
 The numeric or alphabetic designation of a cable television channel.
 See Cable Television Analog Channel Designations.